What is Multicollinearity? | Causes, Effects and Detection Using VIF

 • Learn about the methods used to fix multicollinearity, including dropping correlated features.

-Multicollinearity is a statistical phenomenon that occurs when two or more independent variables in a regression model are highly correlated with each other.
-In other words, multicollinearity indicates a strong linear relationship among the predictor variables.
-This can create challenges in the regression analysis because it becomes difficult to determine the individual effects of each independent variable on the dependent variable accurately.
+Multicollinearity is a statistical phenomenon that occurs when two or more independent variables in a regression model are highly correlated, indicating a strong linear relationship among the predictor variables.
+This issue complicates regression analysis by making it difficult to accurately determine the individual effects of each independent variable on the dependent variable.

 Multicollinearity can be a problem in a regression model when using algorithms such as OLS (ordinary least squares) in statsmodels.
 This is because the estimated regression coefficients become unstable and difficult to interpret in the presence of multicollinearity.
 Statsmodels is a Python library that provides a range of tools for statistical analysis, including regression analysis.